ScratchAddons/website/site/faq.md

 - **Report a bug**

-  Found a bug in one of our addon, the settings page, or basically anything on our extension?
+  Found a bug in one of our addon, the settings page, or anything else on our extension?
 [Send us a bug report](#what-can-i-do-if-i-find-a-problem).

 - **Translate Scratch Addons**

-  If you can speak other language than English, you can help translate/localize Scratch Addons to your language.
+  If you can speak an other language than English fluently, you can help translate/localize Scratch Addons to your language.
 You can start from [here](https://github.com/ScratchAddons/ScratchAddons/wiki/How-to-join-the-localization-team).

 - **Write the documentation**

-  Are you familiar enough with Scratch Addons?
+  Are you familiar with Scratch Addons?
 If so, you can write the documentation for it.
 The documentation can include how to use it, or how it works.
 Please contact us on [our Discussion tab](https://github.com/ScratchAddons/ScratchAddons/discussions) for further information.

 - **Send a feedback**